nida78/wp-wiki-tooltip/readme.txt

 * Setup at least one wanted Wiki base and several other options at a backend page
 * Integrate the Wiki tooltip using shortcodes in Posts and Pages
-* Shortcodes can be created by a TinyMCE plugin
+* Shortcodes can be created by a [TinyMCE](https://codex.wordpress.org/TinyMCE) plugin - within Gutenberg's Classic-Block, too

 == Frequently Asked Questions ==